 Last but not least, a recurring issue reported by our members, renewed during this last consultation, is the need for a more favourable environment for cooperatives, mainly in the fields of financing, taxes and bureaucracy.
 We would like to mention a significant achievement reported in this regard by our Colombian members CONFECOOP and ASCOOP: a structural tax reform was introduced in 2016 and, in view of this, the cooperative movement had worked hard to ensure that tax incentives in the area of income tax were not eliminated for cooperative enterprises.
 Finally, the reform did not eliminate the special income tax regime for cooperatives, leaving an income tax rate of 20% calculated from a different base from that of conventional companies.
-It should be noted that a specific tax regime for cooperatives in terms of positive socio-economic externalities, and of the cost of such externalities for the cooperative.
+It should be noted that a specific tax regime for cooperatives should not be understood as a privilege but rather as a recognition of the special contribution of cooperatives in terms of positive socio-economic externalities, and of the cost of such externalities for the cooperative.